mswezey23/documentation/docs/ethereum/json-rpc/eth_getLogs.md

 #### REQUEST PARAMS
 - `FILTER OBJECT`
     - `address` _[optional]_ - a string representing the address (20 bytes) to check for balance
-    - `fromBlock` _[optional, default is "latest"]_ - an integer block number, or the string "latest", "earliest" or "pending"
+    - `fromBlock` _[optional, default is "earliest"]_ - an integer block number, or the string "latest", "earliest" or "pending"
     - `toBlock` _[optional, default is "latest"]_ - an integer block number, or the string "latest", "earliest" or "pending"
     - `topics`_[optional]_ - Array of 32 Bytes DATA topics.
 Topics are order-dependent.
     - `blockhash`:_[optional]_ With the addition of EIP-234, `blockHash` restricts the logs returned to the single block with the 32-byte hash `blockHash`.
 Using `blockHash` is equivalent to `fromBlock` = `toBlock` = the block number with hash `blockHash`.
 If `blockHash` is present in in the filter criteria, then neither `fromBlock` nor `toBlock` are allowed.